Davidevlops/JS-DSA/string-matching-algorithms copy.md

 ### Understanding String Matching

-Before diving into algorithms, let’s first understand what string matching means.
+Before diving into the  algorithms, let’s first understand what string matching means.

-String Matching (or Pattern Matching) is the process of finding one or more occurrences of a pattern (substring) inside a text (main string).
+String Matching Algorithms also known as Pattern Matching Algorithms is the process of finding one or more occurrences of a pattern (substring) inside a text (main string).

 Example